wso2/docs-choreo-dev/en/docs/get-started/get-started.md

     Your Application will open on a separate page.

-### Step 2.2: Subscribe to your application to the API
+### Step 2.2: Subscribe to the API

+To consume the REST API, the `readingListApp` application needs to subscribe to it.
 To subscribe your application to the API, follow the steps given below:

 1. In the left navigation menu, click **Subscriptions**.